oclint/oclint-docs/intro/tutorial.rst

 This tutorial walks you through the inspection of a piece of small but smelly C++ source code.
 By the end of this tutorial, you should be able to

-* Apply OCLint on a single file
+* apply OCLint on a single file
-* Configure OCLint with very basic compiler flags
+* configure OCLint with very basic compiler flags
-* Understand output
+* understand the output

 Throughout this tutorial, we will also lead you to the detail pages if you are interested in certain steps and are willing to know more.